aimms/how-to/Articles/362/362-multi-timezone.rst

 Potential actions:

 #.
-There is a globe in the far right lower corner marked with a green rectangle.
+There is a globe in the far right lower corner marked with a orange rectangle.
     This is the time zone selector, and it allows you to select the time zone for viewing data.

 #.
-Reading data is activated by the book icon in the blue rectangle.
+Reading data is activated by the book icon in the green rectangle.
-    Note that this requires the proper ODBC driver to be installed.
-More on this below.
+    When the app is started after downloading, then this requires the :doc:`MS Access ODBC driver<../129/129-MSACCESS-32bit-64bit>` to be installed.

 #.
 Solving the rostering problem is activated by the two crossing arrows
-    in the blue rectangle in the right lower part.
+    in the green rectangle in the right lower part.

 #.
-If you don't have the ODBC drivers installed, then you can load the data using the data manager icon
+You can load the data of a solved case using the data manager icon
     as indicated by the blue rectangle in the upper part of the image.

+#.
+Once the problem is solved, the download button in the yellow rectangle
+    will download an EXCEL workbook containing the schedule.

-Timezone usage in the application pillars
+... and the application pillars
 ----------------------------------------------

 The application is structured in three parts according to the pillars above.